aarikpokras/VLATI/README.md

 There are plans to increase the accuracy of the ephemerides, as they are currently only sinusoidal (circular).

-You can take a look at the [wiki](https://github.com/aarikpokras/VLATI/wiki) for VLATI's documentation.
+You can take a look at the documentation directory for VLATI's documentation.

 ## Installation
 To install VLATI, first install its [dependencies](https://github.com/aarikpokras/VLATI/wiki/Dependencies).
 Then you can either download its zip from the Code tab, or git clone it, then enter the directory and run the configure script: